 Price: RM12.00 – RM129.00 (USD 2.90 – USD 30.50)

 Chinese Crunchy Peanut Candy is one of Penang’s traditional delicacies.
 The crust has a slight crunch, and the inside is chewy.
-Widely known in Penang as one of oldest handmade candies, this little treat contains unexpected nutty, sweet, and savoury flavours.
+Widely known in Penang as one of oldest handmade candies, this little treat contains unexpected nutty, sweet, and savory flavors.

 The delicious taste of peanuts is extremely addictive.
-I promise you that one piece will not be enough!
+If you’re wondering about what to buy Penang, try this candy.
+I promise you that one piece of this Penang specialty will not be enough!

 Address: Ang Seng Heong Store, No. 326-U Ground Floor, Jalan Perak, Taman Ara, 11600 George Town